 Significant Issues in Relation to the Financial Statements

 In order to discharge its responsibility to consider accounting integrity, the Committee carefully considers key judgements applied in the preparation of the consolidated financial statements which are set out on Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Shareholders' Equity, Consolidated Statement of Cash Flows and Notes to Consolidated Statement of Cash Flows.
 The Committee's review included consideration of the following key accounting judgements:

-- Following the acquisition of Nationwide in 2010, the Group holds significant goodwill in the Halfords Autocentre business.
-There are a number of factors that could impact on the future profitability of the business (e.g. loss of key customer, change in market behaviour) and there is therefore a risk that the business may not meet the growth projections necessary to support the carrying value of the intangible asset (see note 11 of the financial statements).
+- Following the acquisition of Nationwide in 2010, the Group holds significant goodwill in the Halfords Autocentres business.
+There are a number of factors that could impact on the future profitability of the business (e.g. loss of key customers, change in market behaviour) and there is therefore a risk that the business may not meet the growth projections necessary to support the carrying value of the intangible asset (see note 11 of the Financial Statements); and

-- The Audit Committee has received detailed reports from Halfords' finance team and external Auditor addressing this issue.
+- The Audit Committee has received detailed reports from Halfords' Finance team and External Auditor addressing this issue.
 The Finance team has undertaken detailed work to consider the impairment of goodwill associated with Autocentres.
 Consideration has been given to ensuring that cash flow models, discount rates, sensitivity analysis and centre profitability are all reasonable.
 The Committee concluded that it is satisfied with the accounting treatment of impairment of goodwill.

 - With the business holding a wide range of stock, it is likely that changing consumer demands will mean that some lines cannot be sold, or will be sold at below the carrying value.
 Provisions are made to reflect this.
-Given the difficulties in forecasting market trends, there is a risk that inventory provisions made will be inappropriate or incomplete (see note 13 of the financial statements).
+Given the difficulties in forecasting market trends, there is a risk that inventory provisions made will be inappropriate or incomplete (see note 14 of the Financial Statements).
 Management has an established methodology for assessing inventory provisions.
-Range reviews are regularly undertaken to ensure that all discontinued inventory is identified.
+Range reviews are regularly undertaken to ensure that all discontinued inventory is identified; and

-- The Audit Committee has received detailed reports from Halfords' finance team and external Auditor addressing this issue.
+- The Audit Committee has received detailed reports from Halfords' Finance team and External Auditor addressing this issue.
 The Finance team has undertaken detailed work around the valuation of inventory within the Retail division.
 After consideration of the accuracy of the provisioning model, the completeness and accuracy of range reviews, and the reflection of these reviews within the provisions, the Committee concluded that it is satisfied with the accounting treatment of the valuation of inventory.

-In addition at its meeting in March 2016, the Committee performed a specific evaluation of the performance of the external auditor considering the areas set out above and feedback from management.
+In addition, at its meeting in March 2017, the Committee performed a specific evaluation of the performance of the External Auditor considering the areas set out above and feedback from management.
 Following this, the Committee concluded that:

-KPMG LLP (formerly KPMG Audit plc) was appointed as external Auditor to the Group in 2009 following a formal tender process.
+KPMG LLP (formerly KPMG Audit plc) was appointed as External Auditor to the Group in 2009 following a formal tender process.
 Since that time, KPMG LLP has complied with the partner rotation requirement set out in Ethical Standards for Auditors, with the most recent rotation taking place in 2014.
 This rotation saw Peter Meehan becoming our audit partner.

 The Audit Committee considers that the relationship with the Auditor is working well and is satisfied with its independence, objectivity and effectiveness and has not considered it necessary to require KPMG LLP to re-tender for external audit work this year.
-The Audit Committee has recommended to the Board, for approval by shareholders at the AGM on 26 July 2016, the reappointment of KPMG LLP as External Auditor.
+The Audit Committee has recommended to the Board, for approval by shareholders at the Annual General Meeting on 26 July 2017, the reappointment of KPMG LLP as External Auditor.
 The Audit Committee monitors, and will continue to comply with best practice and external guidance in respect of the frequency of audit tenders.